 The good news is, as long as you're keeping your piercing clean, it shouldn't be harmed by your workout routine.
 “Clients don’t need to completely avoid exercise after a new piercing, they just need to exercise with care.”
 Brooks says.
 “Depending on what piercing you have and what kind of workout you’re doing you may run the risk of getting snagged or bumped.
 This is especially important for people who enjoy high-intensity exercises with contact such as boxing and wrestling.”

 Though sweat doesn’t irritate a new piercing, it can still introduce germs and bacteria.
 Remember, a piercing constitutes a wound and it’s healing during this time.
 While sweat is naturally produced by the body, and is just a sign of your body taking care of itself, “make sure to take a shower after exercising as a clean body tends to be a healthier body.”
 Brooks says.
 To emphasize, it’s important that you shower and clean the piercing well after your workout is complete.
 Brooks’ advice for a new piercing is as follows, “If you’re going to clean it with anything outside of showering regularly; clean it with saline.” she says, “Otherwise don’t twist, turn, or rotate the jewelry and do your best not to sleep on it.”
 This doesn’t change if you prefer to be at the gym every day, or not, as keeping a new piercing clean is always the best course of action.
 Also, if you’re sharing equipment with others, disinfect the equipment before and after you use it, so you aren't spreading your germs to others.

 When it comes to new piercings and working out, the location of said piercing is the main issue to contend with.
 For ear and facial piercings, you can exercise immediately, though Brooks advises you to do so with care, and avoid contact sports.
-Nipple and navel piercings often require extra care, as even gentle workouts like pilates, yoga, rock climbing can irritate the new piercings.
+Nipple and navel piercings often require extra care, as even gentle workouts like pilates, yoga, and rock climbing can irritate the new piercings.